-The most common causes for back pain are strain and problems with back structures.
+The most common causes of lower back pain are strain and problems with back structures.

 Strained muscles and ligaments often cause back pain.
-Strain commonly occurs with improper lifting of heavy objects and sudden awkward movements.
-However, strain can also result from over-activity.
+Strain commonly occurs with incorrect lifting of heavy objects and sudden awkward movements.
+Strain can also result from over-activity.
 An example is the sore feeling and “stiffness” that might occur after a few hours of yard work or after playing a sport.

-Vertebrae are interlocking bones that are stacked on top of one another at the back of the torso or trunk of your body.
+Vertebrae are the interlocking bones stacked on top of one another at the back of the torso or trunk of your body.
 Disks made of cartilage cushion the area between each vertebra.
 Disk injuries are a fairly common cause of back pain.

 Sometimes these disks can bulge (herniate) or rupture.
-When this happens, nerves can get compressed.
+Nerves can get compressed when this happens.
 Herniated disks can be very painful.
-If a bulging disk presses on the nerve that travels from your back down your leg, it can cause sciatica or irritation of the sciatic nerve.
+A bulging disk pressing on the nerve that travels from your back down your leg can cause sciatica or irritation of the sciatic nerve.
 Sciatica can be experienced as a pain, tingling, numbness, or weakness in the leg.

-Abnormalities of the skeleton such as scoliosis or narrowing of the spinal canal due to arthritis can also cause back pain.
+Abnormalities of the skeleton can also cause back pain.
+This includes scoliosis or narrowing of the spinal canal due to arthritis.

-Osteoporosis, loss of bone density and thinning of the bone, is a very common bone condition that can lead to fractures in the vertebral bodies of your spine.
-These fractures, which can cause serious pain, are referred to as compression fractures.
+Loss of bone density and thinning of the bone (osteoporosis) is very and can lead to fractures in your vertebrae.
+These fractures can cause serious pain and are referred to as compression fractures.

 Other Causes of Back Pain

-There are many other potential causes of back pain, but most of these are fairly rare.
-If you experience regular back pain that does not go away, be sure to see your doctor.
-After ruling out the more common causes of back pain, your doctor will perform tests to determine if you have one of these rarer causes of pain:
+There are many other potential causes of back pain, but most of these are rare.
+Be sure to see your doctor if you experience regular back pain that does not go away.
+After ruling out the more common causes of back pain, your doctor will perform tests to determine if you have a more rare cause.
+These can include:

-- spinal stenosis (narrowing of the spinal canal)
+- narrowing of the spinal canal (spinal stenosis)

-- degenerative spondylolisthesis (displacement of one vertebral body onto another)
+- displacement of one vertebral body onto another (degenerative spondylolisthesis)

-- cauda equine syndrome (loss of nerve function at the lower spinal cord)
+- loss of nerve function at the lower spinal cord (cauda equine syndrome)

 - cancer or non-malignant tumor in the spine

-- dull, aching sensation in the lower back
+- a dull aching sensation in the lower back

-- stabbing or shooting pain that can radiate down the leg to the foot
+- a stabbing or shooting pain that can radiate down the leg to the foot

-- decreased range of motion and diminished ability to flex the back
+- a decreased range of motion and diminished ability to flex the back

 The symptoms of back pain, if due to strain or misuse, are usually short-lived but can last for days or weeks.
 Back pain is chronic when symptoms have been present for longer than three months.

-The Mayo Clinic states that you should see your doctor if back pain does not improve within the first 72 hours of self-care.
+The Mayo Clinic recommends you see your doctor if back pain does not improve within the first 72 hours of self-care.
 There are times when back pain can be a symptom of a serious medical problem.
 Symptoms that can indicate a more serious medical problem are: